ShahrzadDG/Amazon-jewelry-customer-insights/Data_Preparation/README.md

       2. Extract the corresponding jewelry products and store their unique parent_asin identifiers.

-      3. Collect additional useful metadata such as the product title, average rating, rating number, features, description, price, store, brand, and manufacturer, and store the results in a structured dataset.
+      3. Collect additional useful metadata such as the product title, average rating, rating number, price, brand, and manufacturer, and store the results in a structured dataset.

 2. Extracting Reviews for Jewelry Products: